 University of Oklahoma alum Brooke Ballard is a JD Candidate for 2018.
 She earned a Bachelor of Arts in Psychology, graduating as a member of Psi Chi International Honor Society.

 Brooke is a Merit Scholar and has been on the Dean’s List all semesters.
 She is a member of Phi Delta Phi International Legal Honor Society and a member of the Ruth Bader Ginsburg Inn of Court.
 She earned the Chickasaw Nation Law Library’s Legal Research Award and is a Dean’s Pro Bono and Public Interest Law Fellow.

-Brooke’s professional experience includes serving as a Legal Assistant at the Jim C. Klepper Law Firm; Legal Intern for the Oklahoma Innocence Project; Research and Reference Assistant for the Law Library, assisting the then-Director of the Law Library and Interim Dean Lee Peoples in research and supporting patrons of the Chickasaw Nation Law Library with reference and research questions; and Legal Intern for the American Civil Liberties Union of Oklahoma.
+Brooke’s professional experience includes serving as a Legal Assistant at the Jim C. Klepper Law Firm; Legal Intern for the Oklahoma Innocence Project; and Research and Reference Assistant for the Law Library, assisting the then-Director of the Law Library and Interim Dean Lee Peoples in research and supporting patrons of the Chickasaw Nation Law Library with reference and research questions.

 Brooke is the published author of Moore v.
 Warr Acres: Expansion of Oklahoma’s Public Policy Exception to the At-Will Employment Doctrine, 41 Okla.
 City.
 U. L. Rev. 481 (2017).The article discusses the Oklahoma Supreme Court’s 2016 decision expanding the public-policy wrongful discharge tort, commonly known as the Burk tort, and recognizing administrative regulations as sources of public policy.
 Her piece was Oklahoma City University Law Review’s Outstanding Comment for 2016.